cau777/aerial-ops-challenge/README.md

 - [X] Good loading and error experience
 - [X] A jest tests with a badge on the README to indicate status

-## The tech stack
-- tRPC for client-api communication
-- Typescript for type-checking
-- Zod for schema validation
-- NextJS for routes
-- MongoDB to store messages
-- AWS S3 to store images
-- Jest for tests
-- pnpm for dependency management
-- Tailwind for styles

 ## Application design
 #### File structure
 It's structured in a modular way.
 More details [here](https://github.com/cau777/aerial-ops-challenge/blob/main/docs/file-structure.md).